 Public Intoxication Charges in Denton

 Public intoxication is a Class C misdemeanor under Texas Penal Code § 49.02(c).
-Texas Penal Code § 49.02(d) states that public intoxication is not a lesser included offense under Texas Penal Code § 49.04, or driving while intoxicated (DWI).
+Texas Penal Code § 49.02(d) states that it is not a lesser included offense under Texas Penal Code § 49.04, or driving while intoxicated (DWI).

 Texas Penal Code § 49.01(2) defines intoxicated as meaning either “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body” or having an alcohol concentration of 0.08 or more.
 Under Texas Penal Code § 49.01(1), an alcohol concentration is defined as the number of grams of alcohol per 210 liters of breath, 100 milliliters of blood, or 67 milliliters of urine.

 As a Class C misdemeanor, a public intoxication is generally punishable by a fine of up to $500 but will not result in any jail time.
 Texas Penal Code § 49.02(e) provides that an offense committed by a person younger than 21 years of age is punishable in the same manner as if the minor committed an offense to which Alcoholic Beverage Code § 106.071 applies.